ilog2000/serverless-user-mgmt-2/README.md

 ```
 The `serverless-offline` plugin is executed behind the scene.

-The following command will start a development server for the front end (just ensure that `client/config.js` BASE_API_URL points to `http://localhost:3000`; if not - modify and run `yarn build` to re-build front end distribution):
+The following command will start a development server for the front end (just ensure that `client/src/config.js` API_URL points to `http://localhost:3000`; if not - modify and run `yarn build` to re-build front end distribution):
 ```
 yarn serve
 ```